Lisa Mort

 Survival: fight, flight, or freeze

 Your sympathetic nervous system activates in response to perceived threat.
 Heart rate increases.
 Muscles tighten.
 Cortisol and adrenaline flood the body.
 The rational mind narrows its focus.
+This state is designed for short-term emergency.
 This state is designed for short-term emergency, not for the hours, days, and years most of us spend living in it.

 Recovery: rest and digest